YM-Xiu/LocalLLM-PaperReviewer/README.md

 1. You don't have to upload PDF/DOC file first before chatting.
 In each conversation, you can only upload one PDF/DOC file.
 2. By default, the model retains the document content while remembering only the latest five chat exchanges.
 However, you can customize this behavior in the code.
-3. You can also install other models that you like from ollama.
+3. You can also install other models that you like from Ollama.
 To update the model list, find **AVAILABLE_MODELS** in localllm.py.

 ## 👤 About the Author